 Worship and production teams can sometimes get so caught up in creating a beautiful Christmas service that they forget the importance of connecting the theme of the message to all the musical and creative elements.
 While this isn’t always necessary, there is something powerful when all the elements of the service tie together around a central theme.

 Christmas is a special time of year.
-Whether we’re having sacred services that connect us to multi-generational traditions or modern production experiences that rival Broadway, it will be something memorable.
+Whether we’re having sacred services that connect us to multi-generational traditions, or modern production experiences that rival Broadway, it will be something memorable.
 The more intentional a church is about its service, the greater the impact it will have.
 Merry Christmas!